LighthouseL2/Clearfund/README.md

 **🚀 Mission**

-Web3 has unlocked new ways of funding innovation from Quadratic Funding rounds to public goods support.
-ClearFund exists to:

 -Connect builders and creators with relevant funding opportunities.
 -Foster transparency by curating and visualizing previously funded projects.
 -Empower communities by highlighting funding programs, grants, and impact initiatives.